Natasha Del Toro

-Tina Martin is an award-winning television and radio reporter/host with WGBH News and a contributor to the PBS Newshour and NPR.
+Tina M. McDuffie is an award-winning television and radio reporter/host with WGBH News and a contributor to the PBS Newshour and NPR.
 Tina has won numerous awards, including a regional Edward R. Murrow award, a National Association of Black Journalists Salute to Excellence award, and a Telly Award for her work with WORLD.
 In 2018 she was inducted into the WERS Hall of Fame by her alma mater Emerson College.
 Tina has been chosen as a National Press Foundation fellow, named one of Connecticut's "Most Powerful and Influential Women of 2012" by the National Diversity Council, and received an Associated Press award for her radio reporting while working at a Massachusetts radio station.
 She was the first African American in the station's history to win the award, which made national headlines.
 Tina received her Bachelor of Arts in broadcast journalism from Emerson College.

 Host, Stories from the Stage